be-favorite/reproducible_dlnm/README.md

 - open the code `paper_reproducible_tutorial_code.R`

+- The steps below are a summary of the tutorial process.

 ### Step 1 Loading custom function
 Loading custom function for optimization DLNM and visualization the results